kailash-manasarovar/statement/docs/crimes/protagonists.md

 - This is the name given to the trumpet teacher who turned up to teach class very sporadically starting at the [end of November 2022](../timeline/2022/november.md#the-trumpet-teacher).
 - I have not found it believable that this man's name is Vidal Sastre Sanchez Hornero, unless these criminal gangs are so arrogant and protected, they don't bother hiding themselves.
-- This is the name registered in the Generalitat Valenciana systems.
+- This is the name registered in the Generalitat Valenciana systems, even today, although an official told me the person could not be found.
 - He is apparently the director of a [band in Valencia](https://www.lamistatquart.com/) and this fits with his original story.
 - There are a bunch of references for this name online, including references which come from the Generalitat's formal lists of teachers.